Aldroc/to-do-app/README.md

 Was unable to log yesterday, though nothing of event was achieved.
 A way to splice the global task array was discovered but unable to apply it in a meaningful way.
 Trying to re-render the array by using another component for the rendering failed spectacularly.
 So still stuck at trying to unmount a component.

 **A simple conditional statement helped in unmounting the component!!** Not exactly unmounting but it does the job.
 A new problem that has been observed is that to enter a new element after deleting requires submitting twice.
 Need to figure out what is going wrong...

+Suspecting the renderComponent state of taskList component to be the culprit.
+App behaves strangely when deleteClick is called occasionally.
+That too is supposedly being caused by the renderComponent state.
+Not entirely sure of any of it though.